3mohamed-abdelfattah/ReactProjectStructure/README.md

 npm run dev
 ```

-This will start the application and allow you to view it in your browser.
+This will start the application and allow you to view it in your browser http://localhost:5173/.

 ### Building for Production